Portrush to Giant’s Causeway Hydro-Electric Tramway

 Incorporated in its superstructure was a sort of mobile blacksmith’s shop cum workshop formed by boarding between the supporting timbers and cladding the lot in roofing felt.
 The portable forge which it carried had, of course, to be lifted into the open before lighting up.
 Motive power was supplied almost invariably by Car 22 driven by Bob Scott who had worked on the tramway from boyhood in all capacities and who for the last 30 years of its existence was general maintenance man.
 He survived the tramway by only three years as he died in Bushmills on 18 December 1952.

 Many humorous stories surround the tramway.
-In this picture we have the members of a Geological Society outing helping the tram round an uphill corner.
+In image “G” you can see the members of a Geological Society outing helping the tram round an uphill corner.
 American soldiers who travelled on the trams during World War 2 took great delight in hopping off the slow moving vehicles and running forward to overtake the tram and jump on to a car further along.

 In the early days of operation the tramway’s only competitors were operators of horse drawn cars and coaches.
 Its uniqueness and novelty also gave it a great competitive advantage over its rivals and it was well supported by passengers especially during the summer season.
 However, that season was relatively short and from quite early on a very much reduced service was operated during the winter months.
 In some instances the service provided was the minimum required by law to maintain the tramway rights of way.